Stun Gun Laws in Pennsylvania

 Most people in Pennsylvania can buy stun guns and Tasers without a permit.
 But the state's restrictions on gun ownership also apply to these weapons.
 And no one may use a stun gun or Taser for an illegal reason.
 Read on for details.

-What Counts as a Stun Gun under Pennsylvania Law?
+What Counts as a Stun Gun Under Pennsylvania Law?

 Stun guns and Tasers are hand-held devices that can temporarily immobilize or incapacitate someone with an electrical current.
 Stun guns require direct contact, while Tasers work from a distance by shooting darts attached to wires that transmit the electrical current.
 (Taser is a brand name that has become the popular term for these weapons.)